 Local Cycling and Walking Infrastructure Plan

-LCWIPs are identified in the government’s strategy as a new strategic approach to identifying cycling and walking improvements at a local level.
-They enable a long-term approach to developing local cycling and walking networks and insure local authorities are well positioned to apply for capital improvement funding as and when it is available.
+LCWIPs are identified in the government’s strategy.
+They are a new strategic approach to identifying cycling and walking improvements at a local level.
+LCWIPs enable a long-term approach to developing local cycling and walking networks.
+This means local authorities can apply for capital improvement funding, when it is available.

 The key outputs of LCWIPs are:

-- a network plan for walking and cycling which identifies preferred routes and core zones for further development
+- A network plan for walking and cycling.
+The plan will identify preferred routes and core zones for further development.

-- a report which sets out the underlying analysis carried out and provides a narrative which supports the identified improvements and network
+- A report which sets out the underlying analysis carried out.
+It also provides a narrative which supports the identified improvements and network.

-By taking this strategic approach to improving conditions for cycling and walking, LCWIPs will assist us to:
+By taking this strategic approach to improving conditions for cycling and walking, LCWIPs will help us to:

-- ensure that consideration is given to cycling and walking within both local planning and transport policies and strategies
+- Ensure local planning and transport policies and strategies consider cycling and walking.

 - Make the case for future funding for walking and cycling infrastructure.